mokojm/townshell/README.md

 Enjoy the fast click !

 Click "Save to Clipboard",
-Tap "²" to open "TownShell",
+Tap "tab" to open "TownShell",
 Explore the functions

 Back to "Townscaper" click "Load from Clipboard",